particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 - ADC inputs are single-ended and limited to 0 to 3.3V on both.
 - Resolution is 12 bits on both.
-- SoM pin 45 (A6) on the M SoM is shared with SoM pin 53 (SWD_CLK).
+- SoM pin 45 (A6) on the M-SoM is shared with SoM pin 53 (SWD_CLK).
 You cannot use A6 and SWD at the same time.
 If you implement SWD on your base board, driving pin A6 will prevent SWD from functioning.
 The SWD_CLK will be driven at hoot by the MCU.

 {{!-- BEGIN shared-blurb 839d8427-884c-4e59-9eee-a267cc4b0e72 --}}
-The ADCs on the M SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
+The ADCs on the M-SoM (RTL872x) have a lower impedance than other Particle device MCUs (nRF52, STM32F2xx).
 They require a stronger drive and this may cause issues when used with a voltage divider.
 This is particularly true for A7, which has an even lower impedance than other ADC inputs.